 What is this forgotten essential of the backpacker-life?
 SPOILERS!
 Guess you’ll just have to click the button to find out. 😉Find Out What It Is!

 There’s no avoiding it – Ireland is expensive.
 Whether you’re moving there for a career or simply looking for a new life, the costs can really add up.
 This is one of the biggest stumbling blocks for expats when they first arrive, so it’s important to get a handle on it before arriving.

 Of course, the overall cost of living in Ireland will depend on the kind of lifestyle you choose to live.
 Renting out a penthouse and eating out every night will obviously cost you a lot more than living in a flat share and cooking all of your own meals.
 Most people opt for a balance – choosing which aspects are most important to them when moving to another place.

 The following table gives a basic overview of the most common expenses accrued whilst living in Ireland.
-We’ve collated this data from a number of different sources.
+I’ve collated this data from a number of different sources.

 |Rent (Private Room vs Luxury Villa)||$1000 – $4000+|

 |Gas (per gallon)||$6.26|

 |Car or Scooter Rental||$1000|

 What it Costs to Live in Ireland – The Nitty Gritty